 Of course, it wouldn’t be Christmas if we didn’t mention everyone’s favourite real estate game, Monopoly!
 Whether you play online or you’ve got one of the obscure special edition games (Metallica Rock Band Monopoly anyone?), you can definitely call sending your friends to jail for not paying their rent ‘industry experience’.

-We hope you have fun this holiday (in between the revision and coursework of course!).
-Got a CEBE game recommendation that didn’t make this list?
+We hope you enjoy our game recommendations (in between the revision and coursework of course!).
+Found a CEBE game that didn’t make this list?
 Send us a tweet and let us know!